 There are numbers LTA event run in the county see - www.lta.org.uk/in-your-area/Gloucestershire/

 Wet Weather Policy - During times of inclement weather sometimes a session will have to be cancelled for safety reasons.
 The coach will make a decision in the best interest for both players and parents.
 If you have any doubt if a session is going to run please call 07870620488.
 If a session is cancelled a message will be left on the voicemail.
-Courses will be run over a given number of weeks with a spare catch up week at the end for any catch up sessions required.
-Players may also catch up by attending an additional squad on a different day if there is space (contact coach to check).
-Regretfully refunds cannot be given when a full course cannot be completed.
+Courses will be run over a given number of weeks if a full course cannot be completed a credit refund will be issued when re-booking.

 Health & Safety